cuny-academic-commons/bp-event-organiser/readme.txt

 == Changelog ==

 = 1.2.0 =
+* For group administrators, add ability to import events from an uploaded ICS file
+* For group administrators, add ability to import events from an iCalendar URL (requires Event Organiser iCal Sync premium extension)
 * Allow private group iCalendar files to be publicly-accessible
 * Better filterability of event content strings.
 * Usability improvements for Subscribe link.
 * Fix bug that could cause routing error for certain iCal slugs
+* Fix bug on canonical event pages where event meta information could be displayed twice

 == Installation ==